 Conditionally Pass - The overall progress of the student was sufficient, but issues that could negatively impact the student's potential to perform doctoral-level research were identified.
-The exam committee will determine the effective remediation and student will have passed the exam once all exam committee members are satisfied that the student has fulfilled the remediation expectations.
+The exam committee will determine the effective remediation and the student will have passed the exam once all exam committee members are satisfied that the student has fulfilled the remediation expectations.
+Conditional passes are generally given only when the committee has little to no doubt that the student will successfully complete the remediation exercise.

 Fail - The exam components (written, oral or both) do not meet necessary standards.
 The student will retake the exam following guidelines put forth in the student handbook.
-It should be noted that the exam retake does not require a student start from scratch; exam committee members can determine if the student needs to retake the written, oral, or both and if the proposal topic can be the same or must be modified.
+It should be noted that the exam retake does not require a student to start from scratch; exam committee members can determine if the student needs to retake the written, oral, or both and if the proposal topic can be the same or must be modified.

-Exam re-take guidelines:
+Exam retake guidelines:

 The qualifying exam is completed each year in May.
-If a student fails their first attempt at the qualifying exam, they should re-take the exam in August (or within three months, if the first attempt did not follow the standard timeline).
-A full re-take will use the same time intervals between steps as described above, and will use the same exam committee.
+If a student fails their first attempt at the qualifying exam, they should retake the exam.
+The timing of the exam will be determined by the Graduate Committee.
+A full retake will use the same time intervals between steps as described above, the composition of the retake committee may be the same as the original committee.
 The schedule of a partial retake will be determined by the exam committee.

 If the student fails the qualifying exam a second time, funding support will terminate and the student will no longer be included in the program.
 Termination will occur at the end of the semester that follows the first oral exam.
-For instance, with the standard schedule of a May oral exam and a summer re-take with failures in both attempts, the fall semester will be the last funded semester in the program.
+For instance, with the standard schedule of a May oral exam and a summer retake with failures in both attempts, the fall semester will be the last funded semester in the program.

-Once the student is notified of a failing score, the student will meet with their research advisor and the graduate committee to plan for the final semester.
+Once the student is notified of a failing score, the student will meet with their research advisor and the graduate committee to plan for the final (fall) semester.
 During this meeting, the student will be advised about how to satisfy the requirements to obtain a master's degree by the end of their time in the program.